smarty/changelog/cloud/us-street-data.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 2025.03.H - 2025-03-13
+We are beginning our phased rollout of us-street-data 2025.03.H.
+This process is scheduled to be completed by 2025-03-16 00:00:00 UTC.
+Some customers may notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.
+Changes:
+- Addresses now properly identified as "COUNTY ROAD" where applicable.
+- General geocode improvements.
+- Fixed a bug where the wrong geocodes where being returned when the country_source argument was being used.

 ## 2025.03.B - 2025-03-06
 We are beginning our phased rollout of us-street-data 2025.03.B.
 This process is scheduled to be completed by 2025-03-08 12:00:00 UTC.
 Some customers may notice slightly inconsistent results between subsequent calls for the same inputs.
 This is expected behavior.
 Changes: